OfficalOffical/SentimentAnalysis/README.md

 ## Post Processing

-Inside the postProcessing() function we are separating the dataset to test and train and we are using :
+The postprocessing function splits the dataset into train and test sets.
+We then experiment with following algorithms:

 - Logistic regression
 - Knn